gridbugs/gridbugs.org/content/blog/porting-my-toy-ocaml-build-system-to-windows/index.md

 When Alice installs tools it creates a "root" which is a directory resembling a typical Unix filesystem root, with subdirectories like `bin` and `share`.
 This lets it include things like manual pages when installing tools as well as the tools themselves.
-Over time I expect multiple different versions of the compiler to be supported (though currently `5.3.1+relocatable` is the only one).
-Similar to [`rustup`](https://rustup.rs/) I want to make it possible to change the global root that is considered "active" by running the command `alice tools change`.
+Over time I expect to support multiple different versions of the compiler though currently `5.3.1+relocatable` is the only supported version.
+Similar to [`rustup`](https://rustup.rs/) it's possible to change the global root that is considered "active" by running the command `alice tools change`.
 This creates a symlink at `~/.alice/current` pointing to (say) `~/.alice/roots/5.3.1+relocatable`.